Three things we learned from Washington’s 35-31 loss to rival Oregon

 Against more legitimate Pac-12 defenses — Cal, USC and Stanford — Eason completed just 54.3% of his passes for an average of 182.7 yards with one total touchdown and two interceptions.
 And, sure, Eason was not the only reason.
 His skill players were a factor.
 His offensive line was a factor.
 Bush Hamdan’s game plan was a factor.

-Still, it was fair to wonder on Saturday morning if an Eason-led offense could expose an elite Oregon secondary that ranked second nationally in opponent pass efficiency rating (85.39), second in interceptions (12), second in opponent yards per attempt (4.8), eighth in passing defense (160.2 yards per game), 12th in opponent completion percentage (52.2) and 12th in sacks per game (3.5).
+Still, it was fair to wonder if an Eason-led offense could expose an elite Oregon secondary that ranked second nationally in opponent pass efficiency rating (85.39), second in interceptions (12), second in opponent yards per attempt (4.8), eighth in passing defense (160.2 yards per game), 12th in opponent completion percentage (52.2) and 12th in sacks per game (3.5).

 No need to wonder anymore.